 - b.
 All medications and medical supplies are dispensed at cost plus a reasonable handling fee. - c.
-The services of the X-ray, Clinical Laboratory, and Physical Therapy departments are charged according to type of service provided. - d.
-Students who have procured special medications or allergy vaccines at their own expense may have these substances stored at the Health Center, and may have the scheduled administration of the products performed there for a minimal service fee for each treatment. - e.
-Students who are too ill to attend classes are hospitalized in the Health Center.
-A daily room and board charge will be made in addition to the conventional drug and special service charges. - f.
+The services of the x-ray, Clinical Laboratory, and Physical Therapy departments are charged according to type of service provided. - d.
+Students who have obtained special medications or allergy vaccines at their own expense may have these substances stored at the Health Center, and may have the scheduled administration of the products performed there for a minimal service fee for each treatment. - e.
+Students who are too ill to attend classes may be hospitalized in the Health Center.
+A daily room and board charge is made in addition to the conventional drug and special service charges. - f.
 Consultants are called upon the recommendation of the staff physician, and their professional fees are charged to the respective students. - g.
 A professional fee for all surgery, excepting minor surgery, is charged to the student. - h.
-All anesthetist fees are charged to the student. - e.
-All laboratory, X-ray or other special medical service will be provided at the Health Center and charged to the student according to the current fee schedule. - j.
-The University will not pay for ambulance service unless the need for such service arises from injuries sustained through classroom work or University employment.
-The ambulance fee in all other cases will be charged to the involved student.
+All anesthetist fees are charged to the student. - i.
+All laboratory, x-ray or other special medical services provided at the Health Center are charged to the student according to the current fee schedule. - j.
+The University does not pay for ambulance service unless the need for such service arises from injuries sustained through classroom work or University employment.
+The ambulance fee in all other cases is charged to the involved student. - k.
+All charges under \$5.00 must be a cash transaction.
+Patients unable to pay cash within 48 hours will be billed at a \$5.00 minimum.
+If there are payment problems, these should be discussed with the Director of the Health Center Business Office.